-If you are acting under a durable power of attorney for health care decisions, your provider may require you to show them a copy of the form.
-If you are requesting medical records as the personal representative of a deceased patient, you should expect to show documentation that you are the administrator or executor of the deceased's estate.
+If you are acting as a health care agent under a power of attorney, your provider may require you to show them a copy of the power of attorney form.
+If you are requesting medical records as the personal representative of a deceased patient, you should expect to show documentation that you are authorized to obtain the deceased's medical record.